Securing the 2025 NEA Representative Assembly

 Unfortunately, some right-wing activists have launched a secret recording campaign targeted at union members and leaders, and we urge you to be prepared for them to infiltrate the Representative Assembly, hotels, restaurants, and bars in the convention center vicinity.
 Activists using fake identities and secret recorders have used any number of harmful ruses to prey on situations where people believe they are among trusted colleagues or friends.

-While their heavily edited and manipulative videos have been widely discredited for many years, their deceptive tactics and cyber-bullying can cause great personal hardship and even bring harm to our schools.
+While their heavily edited and manipulative videos have been widely discredited for many years, their deceptive tactics and cyberbullying can cause significant personal hardship and even bring harm to our schools.

 While you are at the Representative Assembly or even out socializing before or after, here are some tips to protect yourself and your association from unauthorized recording and unscrupulous smear tactics:

 - Trust Your Instinct.
-If at any time a conversation seems as if it is drifting to something you are not comfortable with, or you suspect someone is recording you, make your exit and notify Mike Misterek (mmisterek@nea.org).
+If a conversation seems to be drifting to something you are not comfortable with, or you suspect someone is recording you, make your exit and notify Mike Misterek (mmisterek@nea.org).

-- Do not continue a conversation with someone you believe may be secretly recording you.
+- Do not continue conversing with someone you believe may be secretly recording you.

 - Make Sure People Are Who They Say They Are.
 These activists have been using false identities.
-All Representative Assembly attendees or guests should have credentials, look for these credentials and if they do not have one, do not assume that you are talking to a trusted member.
-If someone with a badge is engaging in an unusual conversation that makes you uncomfortable, end the encounter.
+All Representative Assembly attendees or guests should have credentials; look for these credentials, and if they do not have one, do not assume that you are talking to a trusted member.
+If someone with a badge engages in an unusual conversation that makes you uncomfortable, end the encounter.

 - Be Wary About Individuals Seeking Assistance Without Details.
 Representative Assembly events are not the place to provide individuals advice about employment issues that unidentified individuals may have.

-- Walk away from ambush interviews – if someone approaches you for an impromptu interview outside of an event, politely walk away.
+- Walk away from ambush interviews – politely walk away if someone approaches you for an impromptu interview outside of an event.
 Avoid saying “no comment.”